Pull-Request-Club/PRC/README.md

 ![](root/static/images/home-2019-12-28.png)

-Pull Request Club is a web application written with Perl on Catalyst Framework.
+Pull Request Club is a web application written with Perl on the Catalyst Framework.
 Users can sign up with their GitHub accounts, and do two things:
 - Receive monthly assignments, and
-- Let system assign their repositories to other participants.
+- Let the system assign their repositories to other participants.

 If you are looking for an open source project to work on, or if you are looking for some help for your open source project, Pull Request Club might